ezsystems/commerce-documentation/docs/guide/basket/basket.md

 ## Price calculation

 A price engine calculates the prices and provides up-to-date information about stock.
-The basket contains a flag which controls if a recalculation has to be done (timeout).
+The basket contains a flag that controls if a recalculation has to be done (timeout).

 ## Merging of baskets

-After a login eZ Commerce merges the products from the existing basket (filled as an anonymous user) and a basket which is already stored for the given user id of the user.
+After the user logs in, eZ Commerce merges the products from the existing basket (filled as an anonymous user) and a basket which is already stored for the given user ID.

-If an SKU is already present in a basket, a new line is created in the basket of the user.
+If an SKU is already present in a basket, a new line is created in the user's basket.

 ## Shared baskets

-A basket can be shared if a user logs in in different browsers (default) or bound to session only.
+A basket can be shared if a user logs in from a different browser (default), or it can be bound to the session.

-In case a basket shall be not shared in case the same user logs in twice a setting can be adapted (default: `false`)
+If you do not want the basket to be shared between different sessions, change the following setting to `true`:

 `ses_basket.default.basketBySessionOnly: true`